ntricarichi22/Fantasyfootball/docs/SHARED-FILES.md

 9. `src/shared/components/DirectorTwoBox.tsx`
 10. `src/shared/team-profiles/types.ts`
 11. `src/shared/team-profiles/strength.ts`
+12. `src/shared/team-profiles/needs.ts`
-12. `src/shared/team-profiles/profiler.ts`
+13. `src/shared/team-profiles/profiler.ts`
-13. `src/shared/team-profiles/index.ts`
+14. `src/shared/team-profiles/index.ts`
-14. `src/app/api/league/profiles/route.ts`
+15. `src/app/api/league/profiles/route.ts`
-15. `src/shared/team-dossier/types.ts`
+16. `src/shared/team-dossier/types.ts`
-16. `src/shared/team-dossier/builder.ts`
+17. `src/shared/team-dossier/builder.ts`
-17. `src/shared/team-dossier/index.ts`
+18. `src/shared/team-dossier/index.ts`
-18. `src/app/api/league/dossiers/route.ts`
+19. `src/app/api/league/dossiers/route.ts`
+20. `src/app/api/league/needs/route.ts`

 ---

 ## Extending this layer

 - **New fact** (e.g. injuries, bye weeks, FAAB): add to `league-data` — types first, a fetch helper in `sleeper.ts` (or a Supabase accessor in `accessors.ts`), expose via `getLeagueData()` + barrel.
 Never put it in `team-profiles`.
-- **New analysis** (e.g. positional needs, trade-fit scores, playoff odds): add to `team-profiles`, consuming `LeagueData`.
-If it's a distinct concern, give it its own file rather than bloating `profiler.ts`.
+- **New analysis** (e.g. trade-fit scores, playoff odds): add to `team-profiles`, consuming `LeagueData`.
+If it's a distinct concern, give it its own file rather than bloating `profiler.ts` — **`needs.ts` (positional need) is the model: its own file, computed across the league, result baked onto `TeamProfile` by the profiler.** Keep new analysis pure (no posture/market) unless the signal genuinely *is* posture.
 - **New valuation rule** (e.g. a new adjuster, a different pick model): add the knob to `asset-values/modifiers.ts` and the logic to `valuation.ts`.
 Keep `asset-values` server-only; never import it from a client component.
 - **New framing/stance** (e.g. a new dossier field, a reworded verdict, a new `Window` rule): add to `team-dossier`, consuming `team-profiles` + `league-data`.
 It must **compute nothing new** — if it needs a fresh number, add that number to `team-profiles` and reframe it here.
 - **Watch line counts.** `accessors.ts` (~439) is the closest to the 500 ceiling.
 Split before it crosses.